 3.1.4.
 Make sure the temperature of the chamber and its contents has stabilized before commencing exposure experiments.

 3.1.5.
-Allow the ultrasound source power amplifier to warm up (per manufacturer recommendation) so that the gain and output are stable with respect to time.
+Allow the US source power amplifier to warm up (per manufacturer recommendation) so that the gain and output are stable with respect to time.

 3.2.
 Exposure Compartment Preparation